Geftakys Assembly Doctrine and Practical Teaching

 Read the Galatian Crisis for a Scriptural answer to the teaching that fuller obedience will result in a fuller salvation.

-One component of George Geftakys' teaching was based on the "higher life" concepts promoted by the Keswick Conference.
-In fact, the Assembly songbook, Hymns and Spiritual Songs, is a reprint of the Keswick hymnal!
-Here is a webpage on the Keswick theology of sanctification.
-The author provides a very informative PDF outline of how it developed historically and where it stands today.
-Answers to FAQs on Assembly "overcomer teaching" are provided by Tom Maddux--a great overview.
+One component of George Geftakys' teaching was "higher life" concepts, as promoted by the Keswick Conference, Watchman Nee, etc. The Assembly songbook, Hymns and Spiritual Songs, was a reprint of the Keswick hymnal.
+Here is a presentation on the Keswick theology of sanctification.
+Tom Maddux addresses the issue in terms of George's 'Overcomer' teaching.

 In Already Glorified Joe Sperling points out how George twisted the truth in Romans 8:30 that as believers we are already glorified.
 In Simple Trust he underscores that we do nothing to save ourselves, but simply trust in what Christ has already done for us.

 In the 1990s George Geftakys preached that the "Beginning of Sorrows" mentioned in the Book of Revelations had begun.